MPM-10: Additional order

 In May 2018, the STM announced that the Quebec government had allocated funds for an increase of the MPM-10 base order, to include an additional 17 nine-car trains (153 cars).
 This additional order would replace a portion of the MR-73 fleet, starting with the older and less reliable cars of that series.
 This would allow 90% of Green Line service to be provided by Azur trains.
 The contract option was agreed in November 2018, at a cost of $448 million.
 In December 2021, the final Azur train entered service, making a total of 71 nine-car sets delivered.

 In service

 In September 2019, STM announced that straps for standing passengers would be installed in Azur trains, following feedback from passengers that the grab bars were too high.
 In 2020, STM announced that they would start displaying the occupancy and crowding levels of Azur cars on Metrovision platform screens.
 This would allow passengers to find quieter/less crowded parts of the train, allowing social distancing during the COVID-19 pandemic.

+In August 2026, STM announced that as soon as the Blue Line extension opens in 2031, the Azur trainsets running on the Green Line will be moved to the Blue Line, due to the new signals being incompatible with the MR-73.
+This will therefore result in the Green Line running only the older MR-73 trainsets, until their retirement.